hfoffani/PathPlanning/README.md

 #### Trajectory Generation

-With the next optimal lane and speed the process generates a trajectory that smoothly respects the highway map and the desired action.
+With the next optimal lane and speed the process generates a path that smoothly respects the highway map and the desired action.

-Using geometry from the map waypoints data, the current position of the car and the desired destination I create 3 points spread along the next 90mts.
+Using geometry from the map waypoints data, the current position of the car and the target destination I create 3 points spread along the next 90mts.
 These three points plus two more from the previous trajectory conforms the input dataset.